In Vitro Fertilisation

 Endometriosis is a chronic condition where tissue similar to the uterine lining grows outside your uterus, causing pain, menstrual irregularities, and potential blocked fallopian tubes

-Is IVF recommended if i have endometriosis?
+Is IVF recommended if I have endometriosis?

 Genetic Testing